HealthSamurai/documentation/modules/aidbox-forms/aidbox-ui-builder-alpha/external-fhir-servers.md

 ### Form Storage

-> `Questionnaire` resource only
+Store `Questionnaire` resource only

+> WARN: assembled forms and components are not yet supported with external storage.

 ```yaml
 form-store:
     endpoint: "https://fhir-server.com/fhir"
 ```

-> WARN: assembled forms and components are not yet supported with external storage.

 ### Data Storage

-> `QuestionnaireResponse` and all FHIR Resources except `Questionnaire`.
+Store `QuestionnaireResponse` and all FHIR Resources except `Questionnaire`.

 This store will be used as source in `$populate` operations, and as target in `$extract`+`$process-response` operations